Choosing between products

 BBQKees Electronics offers two types of products to interface with the EMS bus: Gateways and interface boards.

-Gateways are a complete plug and play package that you can connect to the bus via just one cable or two wires and they provide an easy to use web, MQTT or HTTP interface to communicate with your home automation.
+EMS Gateways are a complete plug and play package that you can connect to the EMS bus of your boiler, heat pump or supported ventilation unit via just one cable or two wires and they provide an easy to use web, MQTT or HTTP interface to communicate with your home automation.

 EMS interface board V3.1 side view